EldonGabriel/eldongabriel.github.io/_experience/problem-solving.md

 ## Problem Solving Laboratory Overview

+This section demonstrates how I apply structured troubleshooting methods to real-world technical issues, with a focus on identifying root cause, validating fixes, and restoring system stability.

-Modern IT environments require the ability to rapidly diagnose failures, investigate abnormal system behavior, and restore operational stability.
-The labs and reports in this section demonstrate hands-on experience troubleshooting enterprise systems, resolving cloud connectivity problems, and responding to operational incidents.
+Modern IT environments require the ability to quickly diagnose failures and respond to abnormal system behavior.
+The labs and reports in this section reflect hands-on experience troubleshooting enterprise systems, resolving cloud connectivity issues, and supporting operational incidents.

-These exercises emphasize structured troubleshooting methodologies, root cause analysis, and the documentation of corrective actions used to restore system functionality and maintain secure infrastructure.
+Each exercise emphasizes a consistent approach: isolate the problem, analyze system behavior, implement corrective actions, and validate the solution to ensure long-term stability and security.

 | Category | Labs |
 |--------|------|